astronomer/airflow-guides/guides/airflow-great-expectations.md

 After setting up the project, you will see a `great_expectations` directory which contains several sub-directories, as well as the `great_expectations.yml` configuration file.
 Once that’s done, you can move on to invoking validation from Airflow, as described in the next section.

+> Note: If you are running Airflow 2.0 and beyond, you will need to also change the value of `enable_xcom_pickling` to `true` in your airflow.cfg.

 ## Using the Great Expectations Airflow Operator

 The [Great Expectations Airflow operator](https://github.com/great-expectations/airflow-provider-great-expectations) provides a convenient method for loading an existing Expectation Suite and using it to validate a batch of data.
 You can point the operator to any location by setting the `data_context_root_dir` parameter-- more that below.
 In order to use the operator in your DAG, follow these steps: